 Another thing to keep in mind is that the new year is associated with an animal.
-In 2019, this will be the year of the pig.
+In 2023, it is the year of the rabbit.
 You can sell products featuring this animal.
 Include those animals in your marketing campaigns, ads, and social media images!

 Naturally, such a holiday can be stressful (15 days with your family!).
 Making their life easier in any way is a good way to build a relationship with them.
 This can be tricky depending on what your company sells, but try to get creative.
 Have decoration tips?
 Recipes?
 Travel hacks?
 Gift ideas?
 Share them!

 Getting people to interact with your content is always a good idea.
 If shoppers feel a connection with your brand, there’s a much stronger chance they’ll want to buy from you as well.
 Get shoppers engaged with social media.